Record check requests are only accepted online.

-Employment: cost is $40.00 (includes HST).
+A PCRJMC for employment purposes costs $40.00 (includes HST).
 This search is intended for individuals who will be employed in positions such as car sales, park wardens, Driver Seat (as Designated Driver.), firefighters, etc.

 Volunteers and Students (placement purposes only): no charge, effective April 1, 2022.

 Police Vulnerable Sector Check (VSC- level three) is restricted to applicants seeking employment and/or volunteering with vulnerable individuals.
 It includes student placements.

 A VSC for employment purposes costs $40.00 (includes HST).
 This search is intended for individuals who will be employed in vulnerable positions such as: day care centres, nursing, social workers, teaching, etc. This search is required when working with children (persons under 18 years of age), the elderly, sick or infirm.